 1991-1996 comprehensive program, as well as an Implementation Plan for FY 1996-1997 through FY 2000-2001, were finalized in October 1996.
 In its July 1995 Order WR 95-10, the State Water Resources Control Board (SWRCB) directed Cal-Am to carry out any aspect of the Five-Year Mitigation Program that the District does not continue after June 1996.
 To date, as part of the annual budget approval process, the District Board has voted to continue the program.
 The Mitigation Program has accounted for a significant portion of the District's annual budgets in terms of revenue (derived primarily from a portion of the MPWMD user fee on the Cal-Am bill) and expenditures.
 It should be noted that this fee was removed from Cal-Am's bill in July 2009, resulting from actions subsequent to a California Public Utilities Commission ruling regarding a Cal-Am rate request.
 Cal-Am continued to pay the Carmel River Mitigation Program fee under a separate agreement with MPWMD through June 2010.
-The District and Cal-Am have negotiated an annual funding agreement that funded part of the 2016 mitigation program.
+The District and Cal-Am have negotiated an annual funding agreement that funded part of the 2016-2017 mitigation program.
+In April 2017, the MPWMD resumed collection of its user fee from Cal-Am ratepayers.
 The District's other revenue sources were used to fund the remainder of the program.

 The California Environmental Quality Act (CEQA) (Pub.
 Res.
 Code 21081.6) requires that the MPWMD adopt a reporting or monitoring program to insure compliance with mitigation measures when implementing the Water Allocation Program.
 Findings Nos.
 387 through 404 adopted by the Board on November 5, 1990 describe mitigation measures associated with the Water Allocation Program; many entail preparation of annual monitoring reports.
-This 2015-2016 Annual Report for the MPWMD Mitigation Program responds to these requirements.
+This 2016-2017 Annual Report for the MPWMD Mitigation Program responds to these requirements.
 It covers the fiscal year period of July 1 through June 30.
 It should be noted that hydrologic data and well reporting data in this report are tabulated using the water year, defined as October 1 through September 30, in order to be consistent with the accounting period used by the SWRCB.

-This 2015-2016 Annual Report first addresses general mitigation measures relating to water supply and demand (Sections II through XI), followed by monitoring related to compliance with production limits, drought reserve and supply augmentation (Sections XII through XV), followed by mitigations relating to specific environmental resources (Sections XVI through XIX).
+This 2016-2017 Annual Report first addresses general mitigation measures relating to water supply and demand (Sections II through XI), followed by monitoring related to compliance with production limits, drought reserve and supply augmentation (Sections XII through XV), followed by mitigations relating to specific environmental resources (Sections XVI through XIX).
 Section XX provides a summary of costs for the biological mitigation programs as well as related hydrologic monitoring, water augmentation and administrative costs.
 Section XXI presents selected references.

 Table I-1 summarizes the mitigation measures described in this report.
-In subsequent chapters, for each topic, the mitigation measure adopted as part of the Final EIR is briefly described, followed by a summary of activities relating to the topic in FY 2015-2016 (July 1, 2015 through June 30, 2016, unless otherwise noted).
+In subsequent chapters, for each topic, the mitigation measure adopted as part of the Final EIR is briefly described, followed by a summary of activities relating to the topic in FY 2016-2017 (July 1, 2016 through June 30, 2017, unless otherwise noted).
 Monitoring results, where applicable, are also presented.
 Tables and figures that support the text are found at the end of each section in the order they are introduced in the text.